beranradek/overview-repo/overview-repo-sql/README.md

 }
 ```

+Entity mapper describes:
-Entity mapper provides name of database table to store the entities in, describes all persisted attributes of an entity and
+  * name of database table to store the entities in,
-the way they are read from an entity and written to an existing entity (one-by-one so the updated entity is returned for each updated attribute).
-You must specify also
+  * persisted attributes of an entity and the way they are read from an entity and written to an existing entity (one-by-one so the updated entity is returned for each updated attribute),
-how new entity can be created and how filtering conditions are constructed from a filter object
+  * how a new entity can be created,
-if there are any filtering requirements (we will cover filtering criteria later in a moment, basically, the filter object can be anything suitable to you).
+  * how filtering conditions are constructed from a filter object if there are any filtering requirements (we will cover filtering criteria later in a moment; basically, the filter object can be anything suitable to you).

  ```java
 public class VoucherFilter {